-I am compiling these notes as I explore the Khmer script as used for Khmer.
+I am compiling these notes as I explore the Khmer script as used for the Khmer language.
 They may be updated from time to time.

 The page contains brief notes on general script features and discussions about which Unicode characters are most appropriate when there is a choice.
-See also the companion document, Khmer Character Notes, which describes the characters used in Balinese one by one.
+See also the companion document, Khmer Character Notes, which describes the characters used in Khmer script one by one.

-For more detailed information, especially about the history and phonology of Khmer, follow the links in the text and at the bottom of the page.
-You can also click on the symbols in the next section to jump to a description of that character.
-When you see red text (examples of Khmer) you can click on them to reveal the component characters.
+For more detailed information, especially about the history and phonology of the Khmer script, follow the links in the text and at the bottom of the page.
+When you see red text (examples of Khmer) you can click on it to reveal the component characters.

 Direction of text is horizontal, left to right.
 However, glyphs constituting a single syllable can appear on all sides of the initial character.

 A key feature of Khmer is that there are a large number of vowel sounds, and only a few vowel signs, but a large number of consonant signs for only a small number of consonant sounds.
 This lead to a system where there are generally two consonant signs for a given sound, each belonging to one of two classes (or registers).
 So to determine the pronunciation of a vowel sign you start by seeing which class of consonant it follows.
 For example, using the two symbols for the sound k, ក is kɑː (neck), and គ is kɔː (mute).

 Diacritics are available to change the class of a consonant.
 These are particularly useful when a particular sound has only one character associated with it, such as មយស etc.

 In addition, there is the coeng generator , which has no visual form in Cambodian, and sets of divination lore and lunar date symbols which are not described here (but are available from the picker).